 I'm reasonably available.
 Please suggest a meeting time.

-#9 Updated by Kyle Knoepfel 10 months ago
+#9 Updated by Kyle Knoepfel about 1 year ago

 Okay, how about 9 am CDT on Friday (4/10)?
 I'll send out an Exchange invitation if that works.